davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 For binary search trees, the answer is more straightforward, but not what we want.
 It takes $\log_2 N$ time to search a binary search tree, so if you have a modestly large store with a million key/value pairs, you'll need to follow 20 nodes to get all the way from the root of the tree to a leaf.
 That's pretty bad: if you're using a disk that can do 1,000 reads per second, but you have to do about 20 reads per client query, you can only answer 50 client queries per second.
 Not very scalable at all!

+It would seem hash tables are sort of the winner here, but neither data structure is ideal.

 ### Our Wish List

-What we've discovered so far is that, while we *can* build a hash table or a binary tree on disk and use it as a key/value store, neither will perform particularly well on disk hardware, even if both perform totally fine in memory.
-We need a different data structure.
+It's starting to look like neither a hash table or a binary search tree is a good data structure for implementing a key/value store, because neither performs particularly well on disk hardware.

 What are some things we'd ideally like in a data structure for a key/value map on disk?